 The Nurturing Care Framework for ECD

-The Nurturing Care Framework for Early Childhood Development, launched by WHO, UNICEF and the World Bank Group, demonstrates that focusing on ECD is one of the wisest investments a country can make to boost economic growth.
+The Nurturing Care Framework for Early Childhood Development, launched by WHO, UNICEF and the World Bank Group in 2018, demonstrates that focusing on ECD is one of the wisest investments a country can make to boost economic growth.
 Nurturing care is the provision of a stable environment that promotes children’s health and nutrition and interactions that are responsive, emotionally supportive, and developmentally stimulating, while providing protection from threats.